Mr-Smyth/circles/README.md

 [Back to Index](#index)

 ## User Stories
-The Application is intended for users of any age who are deciding on a location for their mini-break, or even just a day out.
+The Application is intended for users of any age who are interested in detailing and tracking family data

 The following user stories have been identified: